Execute Shell Commands

 Section titled “Common use cases”Install dependencies:

-apt-get install -y python3-pip && pip install requestsCheck running processes:
+apt-get install -y python3-pip && pip install requestsLaunch a desktop application:

 curl -O https://example.com/data.jsonRun a Python script: